 So, how’s your face this fine morning?
 Oh, that’s right, you have none because, well, zombies ate it, in this undead action romp through a giant mansion.
 Don’t worry, plenty of masks are available to cover up what’s left of your face, Mr. McGee.

 With an entire mansion to search, each room filled with those darn undead (and traps, because why not?), it’s gonna take some serious firepower for Noface McGee to get through it in one piece.
 Plenty of guns and melee weapons are available though, so you might stand a chance.
 Should you fail, however, I’m sure the zombies will enjoy making a meal of you; at least your death will not have been in vain.

 You start each game trapped in a random room that is slowly overcome with Zombies.
 Each room has three game play types that randomly occur, Standard, Hazard, and Boss Battle.

-Far as I can tell, he’ll continue working on Zombie Mode, regardless of whether the funding goal is reached in time or not.
-Current launch window is ‘spring 2014’, at which point shark masks will invade Windows, iOS, Android and OYA.
+As far as I can tell, he’ll continue working on Zombie Mode, regardless of whether the funding goal is reached in time or not.
+The current launch window is ‘spring 2014’, at which point shark masks will invade Windows, iOS, Android, and OYA.
 I’d recommend supporting it, because if nothing else, at least it’s a rather unique take on the whole zombie thing.
 Also, Greenlight and… BRAINS.